miklevin/MikeLev.in/_posts/2025-03-28-grok-vs-chatgpt-vs-gemini.md

 ChatGPT, Bing and Perplexity -- who all push the chat interface on us as *Google-disrupting* ***general search***.
-We intuitively feel LLMs should be a game-changer in search, but all these services' 1-web-search citations powered by Microsoft's Bing API, that get layered in as footnotes are not enough.
+We intuitively feel LLMs should be a game-changer in search, but all these services' 1-web-search citations powered by Microsoft's Bing API that get layered in as footnotes are not enough.

 And Google's *AI Overviews?* Everything about them is designed to not cut into Google Ads revenue.
 Classic innovators dilemma.
 Nothing about the AI-enhanced